ulissesemuman/EmulatorExtensionHelper/README.md

 - "Remove extension association from emulator"
 - "Remove file association from emulator"

-2. Double-click any file type in Explorer to open meni with associated emulators
+2. Double-click any file type in Explorer to open menu with associated emulators.
+Note: The first time you double-click a supported file type, you’ll be prompted to enable the Emulator Helper.
+This helper allows the launcher to display a list of associated emulators when opening a file.
+Without enabling it, direct launching is not possible due to system permission restrictions for file type associations.

 ## 📸 Screenshots